11harveyj/pyopnsenseapi/README.rst

 Usage
 =====

-To use pyopnsense you need a couple pieces of information, the API key and the API secret.
+To use pyopnsenseapi you need a couple pieces of information, the API key and the API secret.
 Both can be created/found from the OPNsense web UI by navigating
 to: `System->Access->Users` under `API keys`.

 More information on this can be found in the OPNsense documentation: https://docs.opnsense.org/development/how-tos/api.html

-Once you have the API key and API secret you can use pyopnsense to interact with your OPNsense installation.
+Once you have the API key and API secret you can use pyopnsenseapi to interact with your OPNsense installation.
 You can do this by passing your credentials to a client class.
 For example:

 .. code-block:: python

-    from pyopnsense import diagnostics
+    from pyopnsenseapi import opnsense

     api_key = 'XXXXXX'
     api_secret = 'XXXXXXXXXXXXXXX'
     opnsense_url = 'http://192.168.1.1/api'

-    netinsight_client = diagnostics.NetworkInsightClient(
+    client = opnsense.Client(
         api_key, api_secret, opnsense_url)

-    print(netinsight_client.get_interfaces())
+    print(client.interfaces.get())

 which will print a dictionary mapping physical devices to their interface label.